open-mmlab/mmengine/docs/zh_cn/design/infer_translation.md

 Input arguments:

 - inputs：The batch data processed by `preprocess` function.
-- Other parameters: Specified by the user and indicated in `forward_kwargs`.
+- Other parameters: Passed in by the user and specified in `forward_kwargs`.

-Output：
+Return:

 - Prediction result, default type is `List[BaseDataElement]`.